thunder-engine/thunder-doc/reference/actor.rst

 Description
 -----------

-Base class for all entities in Thunder Engine.

 The Actor probably is the most important class in the Thunder Engine.
 It represents all objects on the scene like 3D meshes, light sources, effects and many more.
 You should think about Actor as a key chain for the various Components.
 You can add and remove any components you like at any time except the Transform component.
 The Transform component must persist constantly and you shoudn't remove it.